1captainnemo1/connectback/README.md

 This is a Java based Completely FUD backdoor reverse shell, for Windows XP,Vista,7,8.x,10 , coded entirely in java.

-This project was developed using openjdk version "11.0.3".
+This project was developed using openjdk version "11.0.3", but the Libraries used in this project dates back from JDK 1.0 release, thus, this will work on any version of Java.
+NB: the victim should have either the same version of Java or a few notches under, installed on the system, to avoid unwanted JNI errors.
+This ideally should not be an issue as most users update their JRE runtime , either manually or is set to Auto update (which is most common).

 To compile the file , simply run javac connectback.java.
 This will create the .class file.